What is buildings insurance?

 How much contents cover should I have?

 You should insure your contents for the amount it would cost you to replace them if they were stolen or damaged.
 Go from room to room and try to estimate what you would spend to replace everything.
-Don't forget the simple things - your linen, curtains, clothes, make up and CDs.
+Don't forget the simple things - your linen, curtains, clothes, make up and sports equipment.

 What is accidental damage?